-Entering premises for inspection, sampling and seizure of certain articles

-46. (1) The Registrar may, on the grounds of a warrant issued in terms of subsection (3)-

-- (a) enter and inspect any place, premises or vehicle in or upon which any plant, 15 propagating material, harvested material, substance or other article in respect - of which this Act applies, is or is upon reasonable grounds suspected to be- - (i) conditioned for the purposes of- - (aa) propagation contemplated in section 7(1)(b); - (bb) the sale or any other form of marketing of the protected variety 20 contemplated in section 7(1)(c); or - (cc) exportation contemplated in section 7(1)(d); - (ii) produced, reproduced, bred, cultivated, processed, treated, prepared, tested, examined, analysed, classified, pre-packaged, marked, labeled, held, kept, packed, removed, transported, exhibited or sold; - 25 - (b) direct a person in control of or employed at such place, premises or vehicle to- - (i) deliver any book, record or other document, whether in physical, electronic, digital or any other form, which pertains to that plant, propagating material, substance or other article and which is in the 30 possession or under the control of that person; - (ii) furnish such information as he or she has with regard to that plant, propagating material, substance or other article; and - (iii) render such assistance as the Registrar, employee or person requires to enable him or her to perform his or her functions in terms of this Act; 35 - (c) inspect any book, record or other document and make copies thereof or excerpts from it; - (d) seize any plant, propagating material, substance, book, record or other document or article which is or may be relevant to a prosecution under this Act and keep it in his or her custody, after allowing the person from whose 40 possession or control any book, record or document has been taken, to make, at his or her own expense and under the supervision of the Registrar, employee or person concerned, copies thereof or excerpts from it; and - (e) take samples of any plant, propagating material, substance or other article used or intended for use in the production, reproduction, breeding, cultivation, 45 processing, treatment, preparation, testing, examining, analysing, classification, pre-packaging, marking, labeling, holding, keeping, packing, removal, transport, exhibition or sale thereof, and of any plant, propagating material, substance or other article seized in terms of paragraph (d), and examine, analyse and classify those samples.
+Disclosu are of interests by members of Advisory Committee interest i soon as p the natur (2) A Any member of the Advisory Committee who has a direct or indirect pecuniary in a matter being considered at a meeting of the Advisory Committee must, as possible after the relevant facts have come to the member's knowledge, disclose re of the interest at the meeting. disclosure in terms of subsection (1) must be- recorded in the minutes of the meeting of the Advisory Committee; and made known in any advice given by the Advisory Committee in relation to that matter.
+5 Meeting gs of Advisory Committee 10 necessar Committ (3) The the meet (4) The a meeting of the Advisory Committee, five members constitute a quorum.
+The members must elect one of the members present at the meeting to preside at the cing.
+The Advisory Committee may determine the procedure to be followed in the cance of its functions.
+15 CHAPTER 14 GENERAL PROVISIONS 20 Entering g premises for inspection, sampling and seizure of certain articles (3)-) The Registrar may, on the grounds of a warrant issued in terms of subsection (a) enter and inspect any place, premises or vehicle in or upon which any plant, propagating material, harvested material, substance or other article in respect of which this Act applies, is or is upon reasonable grounds suspected to be- (i) conditioned for the purposes of- (aa) propagation contemplated in section 7(1)(b); 25 (bb) the sale or any other form of marketing of the protected variety contemplated in section 7(1)(c); or (cc) exportation contemplated in section 7(1)(d); (ii) produced, reproduced, bred, cultivated, processed, treated, prepared, tested, examined, analysed, classified, pre-packaged, marked, labeled, 30 (b) held, kept, packed, removed, transported, exhibited or sold; 35 (i) deliver any book, record or other document, whether in physical, electronic, digital or any other form, which pertains to that plant, propagating material, substance or other article and which is in the possession or under the control of that person; (ii) furnish such information as he or she has with regard to that plant, propagating material, substance or other article; and 40 (a) (iii) render such assistance as the Registrar, employee or person requires to enable him or her to perform his or her functions in terms of this Act; 15 (c) (d) make copies thereof or excerpts from it; seize any plant, propagating material, substance, book, record or other 43 document or article which is or may be relevant to a prosecution under this Act and keep it in his or her custody, after allowing the person from whose possession or control any book, record or document has been taken, to make, at his or her own expense and under the supervision of the Registrar, employee or person concerned, copies thereof or excerpts from it; and 50 (e) take samples of any plant, propagating material, substance or other article used or intended for use in the production, reproduction, breeding, cultivation, processing, treatment, preparation, testing, examining, analysing, classification, pre-packaging, marking, labeling, holding, keeping, packing, removal, 55 transport, exhibition or sale thereof, and of any plant, propagating material, substance or other article seized in terms of paragraph (d), and examine, analyse and classify those samples.

-(2) Any sample taken in terms of subsection (1)(e) or (6) must-
+- (2) Any sample taken in terms of subsection (1)(e) or (6) must- - (a) consist of the quantity or mass determined by the Registrar, taken in accordance with the methods determined by him or her;